-Simply put, a homeowners association fee is a monthly due paid by homeowners living within the HOA community to help maintain all properties, amenities and common areas within the association.
+Simply put, a homeowners association fee is money typically paid monthly by homeowners living within the HOA community to help maintain all properties, amenities and common areas within the association.

 There are a variety of different services and costs that can make up your HOA fees, and the services that an HOA offers will vary depending on the community’s needs.
 So if you’re looking at a variety of homes in different HOA communities, you can compare what each one offers and decide which HOA’s offerings (and rules) best fit your needs.

 Every HOA community is different.
 When house hunting, it’s vital that you request a copy of the HOA’s rules and regulations, known as the Covenants, Conditions and Restrictions, from the seller.
 This is so you don’t end up joining an association that is more restrictive than you want, and so you know what kinds of services to expect your monthly dues to cover.